 Norges Bank Investment Management uses external investment managers to handle parts of the portfolio.
 Norges Bank Investment Management awards management mandates to organisations with expertise in clearly defined sectors, countries or regions.
-The fund's externally managed mandates had assets under management worth 451 billion Norwegian kroner at the end of 2017.
-This is equivalent to approximately 5.3 percent of the composite's total value.
-There was a total of 92 external mandates, all equity, managed by 81 different investment managers as at year-end 2017.
-The graph below shows the composition of externally managed assets at year-end since inception as well as a share of the total Pension Fund.
+The fund's externally managed mandates had assets under management worth 322 billion kroner at the end of 2018.
+This was equivalent to approximately 3.9 percent of the composite's total value.
+There were a total of 81 external mandates, all equity, managed by 70 different investment managers as at year-end 2018.
+The graph below shows the composition of externally managed assets at each year-end since inception as well as its share of the composite's net asset value.
 The complete list of organisations managing assets on behalf of Norges Bank Investment Management is available on our website www.nbim.no.

-The management mandate issued by the Ministry of Finance was updated effective on 1 January 2017, so that all the fund's investments, including the real estate investments, are benchmarked against the benchmark index consisting of equities and bonds.
-The strategic benchmark weights were 62.5 percent equities and 37.5 percent bonds at 31 December 2017.
+Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
+From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
+In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
 For prior periods, no benchmark returns are presented, as no appropriate benchmark had previously been assigned to the real estate portion of the fund.
 Any benchmark for the total portfolio would exclude this asset class, therefore none had been deemed appropriate.

 The equity part of the strategic benchmark index is composed on the basis of the FTSE Global All Cap Index.
 The benchmark is market capitalisation weighted with an additional layer of country factors applied to it.
 The equities in the benchmark index are assigned the following factors based on their country of origin: European developed markets excluding Norway 2.5, USA and Canada 1, other developed markets 1.5 and emerging markets 1.5.
 The allocation to countries and regions and the distinction between developed and emerging markets are based on the FTSE Global All Cap Index.
 The benchmark is adjusted for the Norges Bank's tax position on dividends.
 Securities issued by companies excluded by Norges Bank pursuant to the guidelines for observation and exclusion from the Government Pension Fund Global are not included in the benchmark index for the equity portfolio.
-At year-end the equity benchmark consisted of 46 countries and more than 7,600 securities.
+At year-end the equity benchmark consisted of 47 countries and around 7,700 securities.

 The fixed-income part of the strategic benchmark index consists of 70 percent government debt (nominal and inflation-linked government bonds, and including bonds issued by supranational organisations) and 30 percent corporate debt (corporate bonds, including covered bonds).
 The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and sub group covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
 The Bloomberg Barclays indices are not adjusted for withholding tax, but are adjusted for excluded companies/issuers.
-At year-end the benchmark consisted of 22 currencies and more than 13,000 securities.
+At year-end the benchmark consisted of 22 currencies and more than 14,000 securities.